Romance Trope List

 Highlander/Scot

-Himbo-A character, usually a man, who, like a golden retriever, is loyal, happy-go-lucky, and excited about life.
+Himbo—A character, usually a man, who, like a golden retriever, is loyal, happy-go-lucky, and excited about life, but is also lacking in the intelligence department.

-Ice Queen-A woman who initially seems cold and unfeeling, but slowly warms as the characters get to know each other.
+Ice Queen—A woman who initially seems cold and unfeeling, but slowly warms as she and her love interest/s get to know each other.

 Lady’s companion (historical romance)